-Under the terms of the Subordinate Indenture, the Commission covenants to instruct the Senior Trustee to pay to the Trustee out of the General Reserve Fund established under the Senior Indenture such amounts as are required by the Subordinate Indenture or by a indenture supplemental to the Subordinate Indenture to pay, at the times specified, debt service on all outstanding Subordinate Indenture Bonds (including the 2016 Third Series Subordinate Revenue Bonds) and all Parity Obligations issued under the Subordinate Indenture.
-See "SECURITY FOR THE 2016 BONDS - Commission Payments."
+Under the terms of the Subordinate Indenture, the Commission covenants to instruct the Senior Trustee to pay to the Trustee out of the General Reserve Fund established under the Senior Indenture such amounts as are required by the Subordinate Indenture or by an indenture supplemental to the Subordinate Indenture to pay, at the times specified, debt service on all outstanding Subordinate Indenture Bonds (including the 2017A Subordinate Revenue Bonds) and all Parity Obligations issued under the Subordinate Indenture.
+See "SECURITY FOR THE 2017A SUBORDINATE REVENUE BONDS - Commission Payments."